-STORAGE AND DISPOSAL Store in the closed, original container in a cool, well-ventilated area.
+Store in the closed, original container in a cool, well-ventilated area.
 Do NOT store for prolonged periods in direct sunlight.
 Triple or (preferably) pressure rinse containers before disposal.
 Add rinsings to the spray tank.
 Do not dispose of undiluted chemicals on site.
-If recycling, replace cap and returm clean containers to recycler or designated collection point.
+If recycling, replace cap and return clean containers to recycler or designated collection point.
 If not recycling, break, crush or puncture and deliver empty packaging to an approved waste management facility.
-If an approved waste management facility is not available bury the empty packaging 500 mm below the surface in a disposal pit specifically marked and set up for this purpose clear of waterways, desirable vegetation and tree roots in compliance with relevant local.
-State or Territory comparement remultions.
-Do not burne ambre conduct Local, State or Territory government regulations.
+If an approved waste management facility is not available bury the empty packaging 500 mm below the surface in a disposal pit specifically marked and set up for this purpose clear of waterways, desirable vegetation and tree roots in compliance with relevant Local, State or Territory government regulations.
 Do not burn empty containers or product.